Champii/og/README.md

 USAGE:
   og [options] [folders...|files...]

+  By default it compiles the given files.
+  If a Print argument (-p, -b, -d, -a) is given, NO COMPILATION is done.

-  If run without any arguments, a small interpreter is spawn
+  If run without any arguments, a small interpreter is spawn (ALPHA)

 VERSION:
   DEV

 OPTIONS:
-  -o value, --out value  Output directory.
-If input is recursive folder, the tree is recreated (default: "./") -p, --print            Print only to stdout.
-No files created -d, --dirty            Don't use 'go fmt'
+  -o directory, --out directory  Output directory.
+If input is recursive folder, the tree is recreated (default: "./") -p, --print                    Print the file
-  -b, --blocks           Get only the generated blocks from indent.
-No compilation to go.
-  -v, --verbose          Show the filenames
-  -h, --help             Print help
+  -d, --dirty                    Print the file before going through 'go fmt' -b, --blocks                   Print the file after it goes to preprocessor.
+Shows only block-based indentation -a, --ast                      Print the generated AST -v, --verbose                  Show the filenames -h, --help                     Print help
   -V, --version                  Print version
 ```

 ### Interpreter (ALPHA)